angeldollface/coutils/README.markdown

 - Added some new entities.
 - Added a function to delete files.
 - Added a function to delete directories.
+- Added auto-generated documentation that is deployed on GitHub Pages.

 ## NOTE :scroll: